dadoonet/DevoxxFR-2023/labs/lab4-soluce.md

 # Soluces for Lab 4

 ## Prerequisite:
+If you have done these steps before, you can skip this section.
 - Adding a Machine Learning instance to your deplyment
 - This instance should be at least 16 GB RAM and 8 vCPU
 - Note: you can always edit your deployment to add more capacity to your cluster.